 4D dynamic interferometers measure flatness and roughness of wafers.

-NanoCam Sq optical profilers measure roughness on coated and uncoated wafers.
-NanoCam Sq can also measure the shape and shape change of wafer-level devices (such as microfluidics) and diced and packaged devices (such as micromirror arrays).
+NanoCam HD optical profilers measure roughness on coated and uncoated wafers.
+NanoCam HD can also measure the shape and shape change of wafer-level devices (such as microfluidics) and diced and packaged devices (such as micromirror arrays).

 Added Technical Resources

 A new technique provides a faster, more repeatable method for vibration-insensitive measurement in non-ideal environments.